Sunday, January 29, 2023

 One for the collection?

-Gravitar-Esque games are popular for the Atari ST and we have some killer titles that are extraordinarily awesome - Oids and Thrust instantly come to mind.
-However, that means Arcana had to bring something new to the table in order to stand out from the crowd.
+Gravitar-Esque games are popular for the Atari ST. We have killer titles that are extraordinarily awesome - Oids and Thrust instantly come to mind.
+That means Arcana had to bring something new to the table in order to stand out from the crowd.
 Plus I naturally had high expectations considering the strong competition!

-Before we crack on, I blindly bought Rotor off eBay as it was going cheap!
-So let's take a look at all the goodies...
+Before we crack on, I bought Rotor off eBay so let's look at all the goodies...

 Yeah, it's hardly in perfect condition but it's pretty good and I like the design too.